gandreadis/markdown-word-count/README.md

 ## ▶ Usage

-To run this script, pass the file you want to have analyzed as first parameter:
+To run this script, pass the file you want to have analyzed as the first parameter:

 ```
-python mwc.py myfile.md
+./mwc.py myfile.md
 ```

-Since this script requires version 3, you might need to run that version specifically:
+If that doesn't work, use:

 ```
 python3 mwc.py myfile.md